haxwithaxe/spiffchorder/usbdrv/readme.txt

 CPU CORE CLOCK FREQUENCY
 ========================
-We supply assembler modules for clock frequencies of 12 MHz, 16 MHz and 16.5 MHz.
+We supply assembler modules for clock frequencies of 12 MHz, 15 MHz, 16 MHz and 16.5 MHz.
 Other clock rates are not supported.
 The actual clock rate must be configured in usbdrv.h unless you use the default 12 MHz.

 12 MHz Clock
 This is the traditional clock rate of AVR-USB because it's the lowest clock rate where the timing constraints of the USB spec can be met.

+15 MHz Clock
+Similar to 12 MHz, but some NOPs inserted.
+On the other hand, the higher clock rate allows for some loops which make the resulting code size somewhat smaller than the 12 MHz version.

 16 MHz Clock
 This clock rate has been added for users of the Arduino board and other